Whatever Turns You On

-Whatever Turns You On is the second and last studio album by blues rock power trio/supergroup West, Bruce and Laing.
+Whatever Turns You On is the second and final studio album by blues rock power trio/supergroup West, Bruce and Laing.

-The album features a black-and-white comic strip on its front and back covers depicting the alleged "turn-ons" of the band's members - Leslie West's is food, Jack Bruce's alcohol, and Corky Laing's sex - as pursued by various avatars representing each of the three.
+The album features a black-and-white comic strip on its front and back covers depicting the alleged "turn-ons" of the band's members — Leslie West's is food, Jack Bruce's is alcohol, and Corky Laing's is sex — as pursued by various avatars representing each of the three.
 The album's front cover drawing shows the three band members, each pictured with their alter-egos.

 Although not the hit that West, Bruce and Laing's debut 1972 album Why Dontcha was, Whatever Turns You On was a moderate success, reaching #87 on the Billboard U.S. album chart.